misspy-dev/core-fast/README.md

-# core-fast
+# misspy-core-fast
-faster misspy core.
+fast Core library for misspy using aiohttp for the most part.